googlefonts/fontquant/Lib/fontquant/README.md

 🎛️ _This metric is variable-aware_

-Measures the weight of all letters in the primary script of the font.
-This metric measures the amount of ink per glyph as a percentage of an em square and returns the average of all glyphs measured.
+Measures the weight of encoded characters of the font as the amount of ink per glyph as a percentage of an em square and returns the average of all glyphs measured.
 Based on `fontTools.pens.statisticsPen.StatisticsPen`

 _Return Value:_ Percentage as floating point number 0—1 (e.g. `0.5`)